Numi2/unchained/README.md

 - `epoch_work_leaves` (sorted per-coin work leaf hashes), `epoch_transfers`
 - `wallet`, `replay`, `head`

+Data directory:
+- If `storage.path` in `config.toml` is relative, it is resolved to `~/.unchained/unchained_data` at runtime.
+- RocksDB logs and backups are organized under the chosen path; individual coin files may be mirrored to `coins/` when enabled (see env below).

 ## Security

 - Dilithium3 signatures for transfers and node auth; Kyber768 for RPC key exchange.